Skip to content

 Standards

-Below is the list of the most important standards and specifications used in this document:
+Below is the list of the standards and specifications used in this blueprint:

-Selective Disclosure for JWTs (SD-JWT) - draft 19 This specification defines a mechanism for the selective disclosure of individual elements of a JSON data structure used as the payload of a JSON Web Signature (JWS).
+Selective Disclosure for JWTs (SD-JWT) RFC 9901 This specification defines a mechanism for the selective disclosure of individual elements of a JSON data structure used as the payload of a JSON Web Signature (JWS).
 The primary use case is the selective disclosure of JSON Web Token (JWT) claims.

-OpenId for Verifiable Credential Issuance - draft 15 This specification defines an API for the issuance of Verifiable Credentials.
+OpenId for Verifiable Credential Issuance 1.0 This specification defines an API for the issuance of Verifiable Credentials.

-OpenID for Verifiable Presentations - draft 28 This specification defines a protocol for requesting and presenting Credentials.
+OpenID for Verifiable Presentations 1.0 This specification defines a protocol for requesting and presenting Credentials.

 — use a machine to obtain the mDL data;